tariq9mehmood9/diogenes/README.md

     -e NEO4JLABS_PLUGINS='["apoc"]' \
     neo4j:latest
     ```
+3. Install the required Python dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```
-3. Populate the graph database with the best_practices data.
+4. Populate the graph database with the best_practices data.
 This can be done by running the following command:
     ```bash
     python3 populate_neo4j.py
     ```